How To Apply 10 New Piano Chords To Autumn Leaves

 2. The right usually plays 1-2 tensions or extensions of the chord.
 (If you need more info on this check out this jazz extension lesson)

-5. Even though I’ve demonstrated these chords using Autumn Leaves it would be a good idea to start applying these chords to other jazz tunes.
+5. Even though I’ve demonstrated these chords using Autumn Leaves it would be a good idea to start applying these chords to another jazz standard.
 (If you need some fake book recommendations then check out this fake book review.

-I hope you all really enjoyed this lesson?
-Do you find these chords interesting?
+I hope you all really enjoyed this jazz standard lesson!
+Do you find these Autumn Leaves chords interesting?
 If so, please leave a comment below.
 How do you plan on using these new chords?
 Share with the community!
+Also, check out our other jazz standards lessons!

 Quick Reminder: If you’re new here remember to also subscribe to the free jazz lessons email list.
-When you do you’ll be joining the fastest growing jazz education community on the net and also receiving all the latest and greatest lessons.
+When you do you’ll be joining the fastest growing jazz education community on the net and also receiving all the latest and greatest video lessons with sheet music.

 One Last Reminder: If you know any jazz musicians who would benefit from this article or any article on the site feel free to share it with them 🙂